-The homeschool packet for the 2018-19 school year is now available.
+The homeschool forms for the 2020-21 school year is now available.
 Please remember that the information you provide us is mandated by the Minnesota Department of Education.
-Please submit your forms to the district office no later than October 1, 2018 so that we have time to compile the information that the state requires by its due date.
+Please submit your forms to the district office no later than October 1, 2020 so that we have time to compile the information that the state requires by its due date.
 If information is not received, the district must report the Home School as “Not Compliant” in our report to the State.

 Click on the appropriate section below.
 Paperwork can be emailed, faxed, mailed or dropped off in person to:

 Parents of students in regular private schools often pay for most of their students’ tuition, and so do homeschooling families.
 A small amount of financial assistance is available through the Aids to Nonpublic Students program.
 Original receipts must be received by May 31, 2021 and dated during the fiscal year (July 1, 2020 - June 30, 2021).

 You must meet the following deadlines if you want aid (reimbursement):